Billy the Kid Outlawed: Plot

 In Lincoln County, New Mexico, villainous general store owner Sam Daly is running for sheriff, with the support of his partner, Pete Morgan.
 They're opposed by local ranchers Bob and Hal Bennett, and Morgan has the Bennetts killed.

 Billy Bonney is on a cattle drive with his friends "Fuzzy" Jones and Jeff Travis; when they get to Lincoln County, they're horrified to learn that their friends the Bennetts have been killed.
 They learn from hired hand Shorty Rice that Morgan's gang is responsible, and head into town to find the murderers.
 Sheriff Long is no help, but Billy and his friends save Judge Fitzgerald and his daughter Molly from being kidnapped by the gang.

 Judge Fitzgerald has been appointed by the Department of Justice to investigate the situation in Lincoln County, but he's gunned down by Morgan's men, and Sheriff Long deputizes Billy, Fuzzy and Jeff to catch the murderers.
 While they're tracking the killers down, Sam Daly is elected the new sheriff, and he puts a warrant out for the three friends.

 Now branded an outlaw, Billy calls himself "Billy the Kid", begins holding up trains carrying goods to Morgan's store.
 The price on Billy's head goes up, and Morgan and Daly decide to set a trap for him.
 They offer a pardon from the Governor if he'll turn himself in, but plan to murder him as soon as he steps into town.
 They get Molly Fitzgerald and her boyfriend Dave Hendricks to persuade Billy to give up, but Billy suspects a trap and captures Morgan and Daly himself.

-Billy sends Morgan and Daly ahead to the ambush spot, and they're accidentally killed by their own gang.
+Billy sends Morgan and Daly ahead to the ambush spot, and they're accidentally killed by their gang.
 Billy and his friends round up the murderers and bring them to justice.
 Molly and Dave want to help Billy to clear his name, but by now Billy has no trust in the law, and he and his friends ride off—innocents branded as outlaws.